 Each application will be considered by the Admissions Team.
 The team will include the School Principal, the Senior Management Team and/or the Special Education coordinator.
 The Admissions Team will be advised by the NEPS psychologist.
 A recommendation will be made by the Admissions Team in relation to each application to the Board of Management of the school.
 Decisions in relation to applications for enrolment are made by the Board of Management.

 Application Procedure for Enrolment

-Enrolment Applications for the 2019/2020 school year will be accepted from the 26th February 2019.
-The closing date for the submission of enrolment applications is the 26th March 2019.
-All applications received on or before this date will be acknowledged within 1 calendar month of the closing day for the submission of applications.
+Enrolment Applications for the 2020/2021 school year will be accepted from the 11th February 2020.
+The closing date for the submission of enrolment applications is the 3rd March 2020.
+All applications received on or before this date will be acknowledged within 21 days of the closing date for the submission of applications.